Lab-Brat/labbrat.net/content/blog/monitoring_best_practices.md

 ### What Makes a Good Alert
 Here are some qualities that make up a good alert:
 - Deliver it with appropriate tools: Pager if it's an alert, chatroom if it's a message.
-- Write runbooks: Link to documentation about a particular issue which can be embedded into the alert describtion.
+- Write runbooks: Link to documentation about a particular issue which can be embedded into the alert description.
 - Be flexible in alert triggers: Arbitrary static thresholds are not always a best option for triggering alert, in some cases percentage is better (like in disk usage).
 - Delete and tune alerts: If alert is not causing an immediate action - tune or delete it.
 - Attempt self-healing: Some tasks can be automated.
 In this case alert should be sent only if automation failed to fix the issue.